 Do you ever wonder what makes a blog post go viral?
 How it generates all those likes, shares, comments and revenue?
 Do you have trouble coming up with those golden ideas?

 A select few content experts have an uncanny knack for generating ideas that engage readers, generate leads and convert to revenue.
 Original blog post ideas must be the main ingredient in your content marketing strategy.
 It’s essential.

 Here’s a fact.
-61% of U.S. online consumers have made a purchase based on recommendations from a blog.
+61% of U.S. online consumers have Coming Up With Better Posts Start with a Clear Purposemade a purchase based on recommendations from a blog.

 But what’s their secret?

 Read on to discover seven surefire tips and tactics that separate the blogging pros from mediocre writers.